 Strategic and Tactical Ambidexterity.
 The ability to work simultaneously in a strategic and tactical capacity will bode you well in leading change, or as a leader in general.
 The ability to keep an eye on the true north of the project whilst managing the day to day politics and project needs is a skill that not everyone possesses.
-However the best leaders have this uncanny ability and it is what underpins their performance.
-Make time each day to reflect on the strategic elements of the project, whilst ensuring that the administrative and political elements of the project are managed in the context of the project scope.
+However the best leaders have this desirable ability and it's what underpins their performance.
+Make time each day to reflect on the strategic elements of the project, whilst ensuring that factors like the administrative elements of the project are managed in the context of the project scope.
 Don't be blind to the politics of the project, and at the same time don't engage in games to do with the politics.
 In that one sentence you have a golden key to relationships success in the change project.

 Rest and Reflect.
-Whilst the above two points are fairly obvious, this point is often discounted or not even regarded.
-Yet when I look at the leaders who have inspired me, and when I look back at my own approach, I see that the ability to rest and reflect is a key attribute of a leader, especially when driving change.
-When leading change you need all the energy you can get, simply because you are investing energy in the people you are leading.
+When I look at the leaders who have inspired me, and when I look back at my own approach, I see that the ability to rest and reflect is a key attribute of a leader, especially when driving change.
+When leading change you need all the energy you can get, simply because you are investing a bit more energy into coordinating, directing, communicating and supporting your people.
 So find ways to take genuine time out reflect on the day that was, and to explore in your mind what tomorrow may be like.
 Take time to chill.
-Play a game on your iPad or Xbox, or read a good book.
 Take your mind away from the reality of the day.
 We often forget that when leading people our primary tool is our brain.
 So give it some time out, rest it, and allow it to be at its best so that you can role model with ease and energy the new behaviours every day.

 So there you have it, my key traits that underpin effective leaders of change.
 Of course there are many other traits as well however these are the qualities I see time and again in the more successful leaders of change.

 David is a developer of global-minded leaders, teams and organisations.